-The Europeana Foundation is an independent, non-profit organisation that operates the Europeana platform and contributes to other digital initiatives that put cultural heritage to good use in the world.
-Our work helps to develop an open, knowledgeable and creative society.
+The Europeana Foundation is an independent, non-profit organisation that, as part of the Europeana Initiative, stewards the common European data space for cultural heritage in collaboration with a consortium of 18 partners from nine EU countries and contributes to other digital initiatives that put cultural heritage to good use in the world.

 Access to cultural heritage is vital to humankind - to our knowledge and understanding of who we are, where we’ve come from and what we can become.
 At the Europeana Foundation we work to democratise access to culture - digitally - so that everyone in our society is empowered to embrace diversity and flourish.